 For the duration of our Open Up project (until spring 2018), tickets are available to buy from the following locations:

-Ticket sales for personal callers and ticket collection for future performances are from our Ticket Sales and Shop located on the corner of Bow Street and Russell Street.
+Ticket sales for personal callers and ticket collection for future performances are from our Ticket Sales and Shop located on the corner of Bow Street and Russell Street, open 10am – 7.30pm Monday to Saturday.

-If you have any query about tickets for the Royal Opera House please phone our Box Office on +44 (0)20 7304 4000.
-If you are having trouble booking online visit our Help page for user guides and FAQs.
+If you have any query about tickets for the Royal Opera House please phone our Box Office on +44 (0)20 7304 4000, open 10am – 8pm Monday to Saturday.
+If you are having trouble booking online, visit our Help page for user guides and FAQs.

 For information about Open Up Building for the Future and how your visit may be affected please visit the Open Up webpage.